Catch Can

 Mar 17, 2018

-Waelder, Texas
+Waelder, TX

 I’ve used a DK catch can for several years now.
 From spring through fall it does its job perfectly.
 I can go 8 or 9 months without cleaning it and I catch very little oil.
 In colder weather, after a few weeks, it’s spitting condensate.
 I always ride at least 30-45 minutes or so, no short drives that don’t get the engine up to temp.
 It wipes off my exhaust without smearing so probably 95% water.
 So, does the condensate form in the heads or is the warm vapor forming condensation in the cold catch can?